-Both the FCA and the Prudential Regulation Authority (PRA) expect firms to implement and maintain appropriate and effective internal whistleblowing arrangements as part of an effective risk management system.
-The FCA’s rules and guidance are contained in SYSC 18 of its Handbook, which applies to SMCR banking and insurance sector firms.
-SYSC 18 also serves as non-binding guidance to all other firms authorised under the Financial Services and Markets Act 2000 (FSMA).
-The PRA’s rules are higher level and found in section 2A of the PRA Rulebook.
+Both the FCA and the Prudential Regulation Authority (PRA) require firms to implement and maintain appropriate and effective internal whistleblowing arrangements as part of an effective risk management system.17 The FCA’s rules and guidance are contained in SYSC 18 of its Handbook, which applies to SMCR banking and insurance sector firms and also serves as non-binding guidance to all other firms authorised under the Financial Services and Markets Act 2000 (FSMA).
+The PRA’s rules are higher level and found in the PRA Rulebook.

-The SYSC 18 requirements fall into three categories:
+The SYSC 18 requirements fall into four categories:

-- maintenance of appropriate and effective arrangements for whistleblowing;
+- maintenance of appropriate and effective arrangements for whistleblowing;18

 While firms are required to establish, implement and maintain appropriate and effective arrangements for the disclosure of reportable concerns (including concerns related to suspected market abuse) by whistleblowers, neither regulator has prescribed what the arrangements should be.
-FCA guidance suggests that firms may choose to draw on relevant resources prepared by whistleblowing charities or recognised standards-setting organisations, such as Protect.
-The regulators recognise that whistleblowing arrangements may vary between firms and that firms may use third parties to provide aspects of their whistleblowing services, with appropriate quality controls and monitoring.
+The regulators recognise that whistleblowing arrangements may vary between firms22 and that firms may use third parties to provide aspects of their whistleblowing services, with appropriate quality controls and monitoring.

-- allow for disclosure to be made through a variety of means (for many firms this will mean through an online system, a telephone hotline, a third-party provider or a designated team);
+- allow for disclosure to be made through a variety of means (e.g. through an online system, a telephone hotline, a third-party provider or a designated team);

 - handle a whistleblower’s request for confidentiality or anonymity;

 - include reasonable measures to ensure whistleblowers are not victimised;